gil-kart/ecosystem/README.md

 # ecosystem

-This is a computer graphics university project I did. it is an implementation of an ecosystem.
+This is a computer graphics project I did at the university of haifa. it is an implementation of an ecosystem.
 I used unity to build this project.

 The idea for the project came from this youtube video: